Hainich National Park

 Hainich National Park (Nationalpark Hainich), founded on December 31, 1997, is the 13th national park in Germany and the only one in Thuringia.
 One of the main objectives of the park is the protection of an ancient native beech forest.
 In 2011, the park was added to the Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe World Heritage Site because of its testimony to the ecological history of the beech tree and the dynamics of forests in Europe since the Last Glacial Period.

 Geography

 The 75 km2 park lies in the western part of the German state of Thuringia, east of the Werra River, and is part of the greater Eichsfeld-Hainich-Werratal Nature Park.
 It occupies much of the triangular area between the cities of Eisenach, Mühlhausen, and Bad Langensalza.
 The national park the southern part of the roughly 160 km2 Hainich, the largest contiguous deciduous forest in Germany.

-Flora and fauna

-The Hainich Forest features a wide range of beech forest communities, with populations of ash trees, hornbeams, maples, lindens, and occasional checker trees.
-Many fungi can be found there, along with stands of flowers such as summer snowflakes and anemones.
+Biodiversity

+Animals

 Animals in the park include wildcats, 15 species of bats, 7 species of woodpeckers, and over 500 types of wood beetles.

+Fungi

+To date, over 1,600 species of fungi have been recorded in the National Park, and the eventual total, including lichen-forming species, is expected to exceed 3,000.
+Around 300 of the already recorded fungi are endangered or even threatened by extinction.
+Some are found nowhere else in Thuringia or are extremely rare in Germany as a whole, and their protection is a responsibility recognized by the National Park.

+Plants

+About 900 plant species have been recorded in the National Park.
+European beech dominates the forest communities, with additional populations of ash trees, hornbeams, limes, and maples.
+Particularly striking are spring snowflake and corydalis, liverleaf, early dog-violet, anemone, buttercup anemone, wild garlic and Turk's cap lily.